Stochastic variational principles for dissipative equations with advected quantities: The derivative for semimartingales

-From now on we will often drop the probability variable $\omega$ in the notations.
-In this paper we shall only consider processes defined in a compact time intervals $[0,T]$ which are continuous (i.e., continuous with respect to the time variable $t$ for almost all $\omega \in \Omega$).
+In this paper we shall only consider processes defined on compact time intervals $[0,T]$ which have continuous sample paths (i.e., continuous with respect to the time variable $t$ for almost all $\omega \in \Omega$).